eclipse-archived/codewind-vscode/dev/src/test/README-Tests.md

 To run the integration tests:
 1. In `dev/launch.json`, locate the `Extension Tests` launch configuration and add an argument for the workspace directory to use.
 The workspace directory must exist before you run the launch.
-2. See `index.ts` for the suites to run, and edit the index or the suites if you want to run different tests.
+2. See `Index.ts` for the suites to run, and edit the index or the suites if you want to run different tests.
 3. See `TestConfig.ts` for the project types to test.
 Use src/test/GetProjectTypes.js get the names of the project types which may be tested.
 4. Run the `Extension Tests` launch.